-The messaging infrastructure supports the application services with their filters, gateways and sessions reflecting both collaborative and workflow functions.
+The messaging infrastructure supports the application services with their filters, gateways and sessions reflecting both the collaborative and workflow functions.

 However we have found the need for a set of services that manage the messaging itself and so control broker deployment and quality of service.
-Section 3 describes the integration of the management of messaging and higher-level services.
+This is discussed in section 3 which describes the integration of the management of messaging and higher-level services.